bakdata/kpops/docs/docs/user/references/components.md

 # Components

-This section explains the different components of KPOps, their usage and configuration via [`pipeline.yaml`](../../../resources/pipeline-components/pipeline).
+This section explains the different components of KPOps, their usage and configuration in the pipeline definition [`pipeline.yaml`](../../../resources/pipeline-components/pipeline).

 --8<--
 ./docs/resources/architecture/components-hierarchy.md